MEITREX/docprocai_service/README.md

 * Generating of text embeddings on a per-section-basis for videos and per-page-basis for documents
 * Semantic search/fetching of semantically similar sections of lecture material
 * Automatic generation of section titles for the video sections generated
+* Automatic tag suggestion for media content and assessments

 ## Installation
-This service requires pytorch to function.
+This service requires [pytorch](https://pytorch.org/get-started/locally/) to function.
 As pytorch GPU-support is required for some features of this service, the pip-distributed version of pytorch cannot be used and instead a platform-specific version has to be used.
 By default, pytorch for NVIDIA CUDA 12.4 is used, as this should provide the most capability for widespread GPUs.
 If you need to use a different version of pytorch, you can change the install script located in the `Dockerfile`.